reformed-witness/confessions-of-grace/src/posts/vov-adoration.md

 The Valley of Vision doesn’t merely present adoration as abstract reverence—it renders it doxological.
 Adoration in these prayers naturally moves toward the glorification of God, revealing a rhythm of praise that delights in who God is more than what He gives.
 The soul, enraptured by the beauty and majesty of God, is drawn upward to give Him glory.
 The language of the prayers consistently directs attention not inward toward the supplicant’s needs, but upward toward the splendor and sufficiency of God Himself.

 This God-centered orientation is especially evident in prayers that begin with humble awe and end in jubilant praise.
-Consider this line from The Infinite and the Eternal:
+Consider this line from *Things Needful*:

 > “Fill the garden of my soul with the wind of love,
 > that the scents of the Christian life may be wafted to others;